MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/entra-oauth.md

   * Microsoft Entra resource identifier: `499b84ac-1321-427f-aa17-267ca6975798`
   * Resource Uri: `https://app.vssps.visualstudio.com`
   * Use the `.default` scope when requesting a token with all scopes that the app is permissioned for.
-* When building an Azure DevOps OAuth app, you may be using Azure DevOps user identifiers that don't exist in Microsoft Entra.
+* When migrating an existing app, you may be using Azure DevOps user identifiers that don't exist in Microsoft Entra.
 Use the [ReadIdentities API](/rest/api/azure/devops/ims/identities/read-identities) to resolve and match the different identities in use.

 ## App-only flows on Entra
 Entra OAuth is the recommended solution for building apps to access Azure DevOps services on-behalf-of a consenting user.